openstack/charm-cinder/README.md

 ===============================================

 The api server, scheduler and volume service are all deployed into the same unit.
-Local storage will be initialized as a LVM phsyical device, and a volume group initialized.
+Local storage will be initialized as a LVM physical device, and a volume group initialized.
 Instance volumes will be created locally as logical volumes and exported to instances via iSCSI.
 This is ideal for small-scale deployments or testing: